Muzz (dating app)

-Muzz (formerly Muzmatch) is a Muslim dating app founded by Shahzad Younas and launched in 2015.
-Its tagline is "Where Single Muslims Meet" and "Where Muslims meet" and emphasises marriage as opposed to casual dating.
-The app is available in 14 languages.Muzz LTD is based in Ilford, London.
+Muzz, formerly known as Muzmatch, is a Muslim-focused matchmaking and dating app founded in 2015 by Shahzad Younas.
+It is based in Ilford, East London.
+The app is designed to help Muslim singles find potential marriage partners while staying within their religious and cultural norms.
+With over eight million users, Muzz claims to have facilitated 400,000 marriages.

 History

-Muzmatch was first launched as a matrimonial website platform in 2011 by Shahzad Younas.
+In 2014, Younas quit his 9-year banking career at Morgan Stanley and taught himself how to code, investing all of his savings in starting up the business.
+He built the initial app himself.

+Muzz was founded with an aim to provide a modern solution to Muslim matchmaking that respects Islamic values.
+It quickly gained traction, securing funding from Y Combinator and other investors.
+Significant milestones include hitting one million users in 2016, and rebranding from Muzmatch to Muzz in 2022 following a legal dispute.

 The site employed a pay-as-you-go mechanism for its members.
-It allowed complete anonymity to all of its members – with all profile pictures being initially blurred, allowing only those "seriously" looking to find a bride or groom to pay a small amount to access a full detailed profile description and picture.
+It allowed complete anonymity for all of its members, with all profile pictures initially blurred, allowing only those "seriously" looking to find a bride or groom to pay a small amount to access a full, detailed profile description and picture.

-In 2014, Younas quit his 9-year banking career at Morgan Stanley and taught himself how to code, investing all of his savings in starting up the business.
-He built the initial app himself, having been unimpressed with the quality of existing Muslim dating websites, which he describes as "ugly and horrible", and having a "terrible reputation".

-The website platform was shut down, with the app having a soft launch in 2015.
-The app is available in 14 languages.
+Muzz offers various features tailored to Muslim singles, including detailed profile creation, selfie verification, privacy settings, and a chaperone feature that allows a third party to monitor interactions.
+The app also includes a video calling feature introduced during the COVID-19 pandemic.

-In the summer of 2017, Muzmatch was accepted into Silicon Valley-based accelerator Y Combinator, becoming the first Muslim-centric startup to do so.
-Younas opened his address to the room by saying: "Muslims don't date, we marry."
+In the summer of 2017, Muzmatch was accepted into the Silicon Valley–based accelerator Y Combinator.

-In 2017, Muzmatch raised a total of $1.75M in their initial seed round, led by Fabrice Grinda's FJ Labs, Y Combinator, and London-based venture firm, Hambro Perks.
-Muzmatch reported having 200,000 members spread across 160 countries, and over 6000 couples who met on the platform.
+In 2017, Muzmatch raised a total of $1.75 million in its initial seed round, led by Fabrice Grinda's FJ Labs, Y Combinator, and London-based venture firm Hambro Perks.
+Muzmatch reported having 200,000 members spread across 160 countries, and over 6,000 couples who met on the platform.

-In April 2019 Muzmatch was shortlisted for "App of the Year" at the Evening Standard Business Awards.
-It was also a 2019 London and the South finalist at The Spectator Business awards.
-In July 2019 Muzmatch raised $7M in their Series A round of funding, and reported having over 1.5 million users of its app and over 30,000 successes.
+In April 2019, Muzmatch was shortlisted for "App of the Year" at the Evening Standard Business Awards.
+It was also a 2019 London and the South finalist at The Spectator Business Awards.
+In July 2019, Muzmatch raised $7 million in its Series A round of funding, and reported having over 1.5 million users of its app and over 30,000 successes.
 The funding was jointly led by U.S. hedge fund Luxor Capital and Y Combinator.

 In July 2020, Muzmatch welcomed its three millionth user.
 The company claims it took four years to get to one million members and another year to reach two million.